flexatone/fetter/doc/articles/lreepr/lreepr.md

 {.env-test} $ fetter -e python3 site-uninstall
 ```

-## Active Environment Locking
+## Continuous Environment Locking

 Unlike compiled languages, where dependencies are locked at build time and unchangeable at run time, local Python environments are "live": Python will attempt to run regardless of if dependencies have drifted from defined expectations.
-With `fetter`, dependency alignment can be ensured before every execution.
+With Fetter, dependency alignment can be ensured before every execution.